-The A. McKenna Plumbing Ltd company displayed their button on the bottom of their website.
+The A. McKenna Plumbing Ltd company displayed its button at the bottom of its website.

-This is a great position to make sure the button is visible on all pages and customers can simply find it and leave a Gooogle review.
+This is a great position to make sure the button is visible on all pages, and customers can simply find it and leave a Google review.

 Here is their button design:

 Check out the Express Plumbing Service website.
-They have placed their ‘Leave a review’ button in a floating style that moves along the scroll of the page.
+They have placed the ‘Leave a review’ button in a floating style that moves along the scroll of the page.